sudarshanregmi/sudarshanregmi.github.io/about.md

 permalink: /about/
 ---

-Computer Engineering Undergraduate in Pulchowk Engineering College, Institute of Engineering
+Computer Engineering Undergraduate in Pulchowk Engineering College, Institute of Engineering (Nepal)

 ### More Information